rian-kh/DiscordMessages-AI/README.md

 # DiscordMessages-AI
-A program that uses your Discord message information from your Discord Data Package to create AI-generated messages based on GPT-2.
+A program that uses your Discord message information from your Discord Data Package to create AI-generated messages trained using GPT-2.

 <img width="450" alt="Screen Shot 2023-05-09 at 10 54 34 PM" src="https://github.com/rian-kh/DiscordMessages-AI/assets/128095876/bfe08e71-a6e1-43b5-bf4c-d7f35a5a366e">